nalexn/ViewInspector/guide_styles.md

 To emulate SwiftUI's approach to styles, it is necessary to wrap setting the environment value.
-This not only encapsulates the type-erasure of the style, but it retains the type of the style as part of the view's hiearchy.
+This not only encapsulates the type-erasure of the style, but it retains the type of the style as part of the view's hierarchy.
 The following view modifier illustrates how to accomplish this:

 ```Swift
 struct HelloWorldStyleModifier<S: HelloWorldStyle>: ViewModifier {